 Facebook Local can be a natural process to get your event live with more enrolled attendees.
 As a door of endless possibilities for event business owners and event marketers, having frequent access to Facebook Local is a must.

 6. Facebook messenger and chatbot marketing

 Messenger marketing is a great act of event marketing to your prospective event attendees because of its massive popularity worldwide.
-It has become an essential social media marketing platform- mostly because it’s not limited to exchanging messages, calls and different sorts of contents (images, videos, stickers, gifs, document files, audio etc.) anymore.
+It has become an essential social media marketing platform- mostly because it’s not limited to exchanging messages, calls and different sorts of content (images, videos, stickers, gifs, document files, audio etc.) anymore.
+In addition to this ability to exchange messages, you can also use vector icons and emojis to make your event more relatable and engaging.
 The primary difference between email marketing and Facebook messenger marketing is the leverage to use chatbot or automated software integration in business conversations on messenger.

-With up to 20 billion casual- business messages exchange and 300,000 active messenger bots into date’s platform, the messenger is on the rise.
+With up to 20 billion casual-business messages exchanged and 300,000 active messenger bots into date’s platform, the messenger is on the rise.
 Chatbots add atomic power to messenger marketing by stimulating conversations, gathering attendee feedback, tracking reservations, providing 24/7 customer service, auto-responding to attendee queries, and so on.

 Before you jump into the next platform, Instagram, here’s a reminder for you.
 Since Facebook has officially acquired Instagram, Instagram has been the ultimate healing factor for Facebook when the massive popularity of Twitter started to take over the world.

 So you can make marketing on both Facebook and Instagram simultaneously.

 Event Marketing Strategies for Instagram